lukkesreysandeur/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: Information that is good for you to know but not necessary.
+:information_source: Information that is good for you to know.

 </div>